ryangyoung/wtd2016/wtd-dayone_052316.md

 Micro-copy is important because it helps guide users.
 Popups and tooltips are also important and useful.
 Guided tours and walkthroughs are other patterns that are useful.
 See <https://walkhub.com>.
 Yet another pattern that's helpful is help centers.
 See: <https://embedthedocs.com>

 Clippy, Kristof says, was a good idea poorly implemented.
 He wants to bring him back, but with AI.
 You could use marketing technology for documentation purposes.
 If you know a user is a developer, you can show them regular expressions; or, if the user is an editor, show them editorial-related content.

+See <bit.ly/AI-DOCS>